U2UTraining/katacoda-scenarios/hello-world/step2.md

 `kubectl describe pod/nodeapp`{{execute}}

-here, nodeapp is the name of your pod.
+Here, "nodeapp" is the name of your pod.
 If you want a description of all pods, you can simply leave out the name.
 Notice the events at the end of the description.
 There, you can see how the image was pulled and a container was created.

 Let's see if your pod actually does something.
 You'll need to talk to that pod.
 By default a pad can only be adressed from within the cluster, so you'll need to set up a **proxy** first.
 Open a second terminal and run the following command: